Zij-J/2D-Carft/README.md

 # For Users
 ## How to Run this program?
 1. First off, download the whole project file.
-2. You can change the picture in `block_picture` to get your favorite
+2. You can change the picture in `block_picture` to get your favorite image as a block in game
+     - the image must have an English name otherwise the game will fail to open it (but the game still be able to run).
 3. The final step different from platform
    - Windows:
      - just run `main.exe` and enjoy the game!
    - Linux and Mac:
      - make sure you have the [gcc compiler](https://gcc.gnu.org/)
      - open the terminal in your system,
      - use `cd` command to go to this folder
      - run `make`, you will get a program named `main.out`
      - run `main.out` and enjoy the game!
 # 給程式設計師
 ## 如何使用 Git & Github
 - 參考資料：